We encourage you to take some time to read through our important student documents.

 *Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431 et seq.) is included in No Child Left Behind as Title X-C.

-Hassayampa Elementary and Vulture Peak Middle School make services provided through Title I avaliable.
+Hassayampa Elementary and Vulture Peak Middle School make services provided through Title I available.
 Depending on the needs of the students, math or reading assistance is available in push-in, pull-out, after school, or summer school programs.
 Please visit school sites for more details on specific programs.

 As school budgets tighten, it becomes increasingly important for districts to identify alternative funding sources.
 Wickenburg USD #9 currently qualifies for the following grants: